Deep Learning on a Data Diet: Finding Important Examples Early in Training: Additional Experiments

 \subsection{Correlations between scores}

 As discussed in previous sections, we find that different scores lead to similar pruning results.
-In \cref{fig:coff_cifar10}, for a ResNet18 trained on CIFAR-10, we compare the values and Spearman rank correlations for pairs of scores. \grand scores are computed at initialization, \eltoon scores at epoch 20 and forgetting scores at epoch 200.
-The scores have high Spearman rank correlation with each other. \eltoon and forgetting scores, which have the most similar performance, have the highest Spearman rank correlation.
+In \cref{fig:coff_cifar10}, for a ResNet18 trained on CIFAR-10, we compare the values and Spearman rank correlations for pairs of scores. \grand scores are computed at initialization, \eltoon scores at epoch 20 and forgetting scores at epoch 200. \eltoon and forgetting scores, which have the most similar performance, have the highest Spearman rank correlation.